void setUpGLUT(int argc,char ** argv) . glutKeyboardFunc(keyboard);

 render(star,starSize,GL_LINE_LOOP);

-2. Edit the void middleView()and void topView() functions, making appropriate changes to render the triangle and circle (as discussed in tutorial #05).
+}void display(), after clearing the GL_COLOR_BUFFER_BIT and before glFlush();.void middleView()and void topView() functions, making appropriate changes to render the triangle and circle (as discussed in tutorial #05).